When we think we are too good for God, that we are virtuous and good for our world, there is no hope.

 We live in a sick and broken world.

-The next stageor phase of interaction is however what I want to consider for a moment.
-Many have gone on after spouting such verbal bile, to ask for the authorities to defend their freedom of speech and their perspective and beliefs as the outstanding great virtue in society.
-They have played themselves as the victim and demanded governments have a kind of freedom for free speech which prefers their personal view of goodness (and their definition of what is right) for society.
+The next stage or phase of interaction is, however, what I want to consider for a moment.
+Many have gone on after spouting such verbal bile to ask for the authorities to defend their freedom of speech and their perspective, hatred (of Christians) and beliefs as an outstanding virtue in society.
+They have portrayed themselves as the victim, that their position needs defending, and demanded that governments have a kind of freedom for free speech, which prefers their personal view of goodness (and their definition of what is right) for society.
 If such were true, there is no hope.

-What was a rare ray of light in these dark times was Dortmund footballer Felix's posts.
-The 24 year old said ...
+What was a simultaneous rare ray of light in these dark times was Dortmund footballer Felix's posts bubbling lower down in the news.
+The 24-year-old said ...

 "May the Lord grant the Kirk family special grace during this time.
 Jesus is the true way to peace and love"

-Isaiah 52:3 ff remind us that we need a substitute who stands in our relational place before God, as way to be free from the destructive patterns and dynamics we are all prone and disposed to.
+Isaiah 52:3 ff remind us that we need a substitute who stands in our relational place before God, as a way to be free from the destructive patterns and dynamics we are all prone and disposed to.
 Without you or me ever getting to that place where we see we are broken, none of who God is and has done for us makes sense.
-It isn't only our Sin that we need to be saved from, it is our best excuses and proneness to be self righteous and virtuous.
+It isn't only our Sin that we need to be saved from, but also our best excuses and proneness to be self-righteous and virtuous.
+We need to be saved from ourselves and our own self-justifying view of ourselves.

 I need a Saviour.
 I'm so grateful our God came for the sick.

 Jesus said, "I have not come to call the righteous but sinners."
-Those who believe they are right, cannot hear the heart or words or heart of God, or His last ultimate word of forgiveness in Jesus Christ.
-The world today is too good.
-It protests it all day, every day with an increasing cresendo of self pronounced virtue.
-In doing so it ignores the only way to break the chains of sin and see peace with God.
+Those who believe they are right cannot hear the heart or words or heart of God, or His last ultimate word of forgiveness in Jesus Christ.
+The world today is "too good" in its own eyes.
+It protests it all day, every day, with an increasing crescendo of self-proclaimed virtue.
+In doing so, it ignores the only way to break the chains of sin and see peace with God.
+We need the Spirit of God to break into our generation with loving conviction of sin.

-The one who stands in my place, despised, rejected, scorned as the perfect incarnate, covers my guilt, my excuses, my habbits, my self defence in His goodness.
+The one who stands in my place, despised, rejected, scorned as the perfect incarnate, covers my guilt, my excuses, my habits, my self-defence in His goodness.
 Something miraculous has happened in my life.
 In seeing Jesus, I have started to own up to what I am, discovered who I am through who He is, and have started the process of seeing progress.
 I do this in the security of His love, that His faithfulness and righteousness will never let me down (Hebrews 4:15).
 What He has started in me, He will bring to completion.
 (Phil 1:6).
 I cannot bear my own guilt but He has borne it for me.
-Who doesn't need that ?
+Who doesn't need that?
 He is my only virtue.

 Our objective moral guilt before God is our true problem.
-It is a problem deeper than our self image.
-God loves guilty people and on the cross has borne human guilt in totallity, taken it far away.
-It is not a pyschological mind game, a philosphpical proposition, it is a relational gift of God who loves us more than we can comprehend, a lasting way out for us from Himself, bearing the cost Himself.
+It is a problem deeper than our self-image.
+God loves guilty people and on the cross has borne human guilt in totality, taken it far away.
+It is not a psychological mind game, a philosophical proposition; it is a relational gift of God who loves us more than we can comprehend, a lasting way out for us from Himself, bearing the cost Himself.
 Forgiveness changes everything.
 We can live in the freedom of forgiveness.
-There is hope, there is a grief but in Christ it is a grief which leads to joy.
+There is hope.
+There is grief, grief for our sin, grief for our world, grief for grieving families of both perpetrators and victims, but in Christ, it is a grief which leads to joy.

 He was despised and rejected by men,